giacomocavalieri/glam/tutorials/01_gleam_lists.md

 doc.break("unbroken", "broken")
 ```

-- It's first argument is the string that will be displayed if the pretty
+- Its first argument is the string that will be displayed if the pretty
   printer decides not to break the document
-- It's second argument is the string that will be displayed if the pretty
+- Its second argument is the string that will be displayed if the pretty
   printer decides to break the document _before_ inserting a newline

 ### The pretty printing algorithm

-This description of `doc.break` may sound a bit hand wavy so, to clear things
+This description of `doc.break` may sound a bit hand-wavy so, to clear things
 up, let's have a final look at how the formatting of documents actually works:

 - The pretty printer always tries to put a group onto a single line by treating